Drillia diasi

 Drillia diasi is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The creamy white shell consists of calcium carbonates and unusually for shelled animals contains little to no chitin.
 It attains the length 9 mm and the diameter 3.75 mm.
 This animal is carnivorous, has only one gill and one kidney and lacks a brain.

 Distribution

 This marine species occurs in the demersal zone of the Atlantic Ocean off South Africa.

+Life cycle

+This species is a non-broadcast spawner.
+It's life cycle does not include the trocophore stage.